thirakhunrak/abtestoo/notebooks/hw2.md

 6. Which of the following are true about frequentist A/B tests?
 (True/False)

-* [ ] It does not tell us the magnitude of the difference between control and test groups.
+* [True] It does not tell us the magnitude of the difference between control and test groups.

-* [ ] We can never know when to stop the experiments.
+* [False] We can never know when to stop the experiments.

-* [ ] We can never determine if the null hypothesis being true.
+* [False] We can never determine if the null hypothesis being true.

-* [ ] We can run one or as many experiments as we want using the same significance level.
+* [True] We can run one or as many experiments as we want using the same significance level.

-* [ ] If we have too many samples in each group, the validity of the test can be jeopardized.
+* [True] If we have too many samples in each group, the validity of the test can be jeopardized.

-* [ ] If you have set up the experiment based on desired minimum detectable effect and significance level, statististical significance is the only factor in determining which group is the better one.
+* [False] If you have set up the experiment based on desired minimum detectable effect and significance level, statististical significance is the only factor in determining which group is the better one.

-* [ ] We can only test difference between two proportions.
+* [True] We can only test difference between two proportions.

-* [ ] More samples in control and test groups are always better.
+* [False] More samples in control and test groups are always better.